Flight history of Canadarm

 During this last flight of the Shuttle-Mir Docking Program, the Canadarm undergoes a complete check of all its modes and functions to evaluate new, digital Servo Power Amplifiers (SPA) that now electronically control each of its six joints.

-Operated by Mission Specialist Nancy Currie, the Canadarm, aided for the first time by the Canadian Space Vision System (CSVS), is used to dock the Unity connecting node to the first element of the International Space Station, Russian module Zarya.
+Operated by Mission Specialist Nancy Currie, the Canadarm, aided for the first time by the CSVS, is used to dock the Unity connecting node to the first element of the International Space Station (ISS), Russian module Zarya.
 Later, Canadarm supports three spacewalks totalling 21 hours, 22 minutes, by spacewalkers Jerry Ross and Jim Newman.

 The Canadarm is used to retrieve and later redeploy the Hubble Space Telescope during the third servicing mission to the first of NASA's Great Observatories.
 Always operated by ESA Mission Specialist Jean-François Clervoy, the Canadarm also supports three EVAs by spacewalkers Steve Smith and John Grunsfeld, for a total of 24 hours, 33 minutes.